lervag/vim-rainbow-lists/test/example.md

      such as this.
   3. More levels, multiple lines of properly indented text such as this.
-3. should also work well
+3. should also work well (but indents should be three spaces per level)
+   1. More levels, multiple lines of properly indented text such as this.
+   2. More levels, multiple lines of properly indented text such as this.
+   3. More levels, multiple lines of properly indented text such as this.

 > > quote level 2
 > > quote level 2